flpf/wignerVille.jl/README.md

 in the programming language julia.

-Initial stage...
+Initial stage!!!!
+Non of the subfunctions is working correctly at the moment, as this is work in progress.

-The final version calculates the SPWV in parallel using open.blas and fftw bindings.
+The final version uses open.blas and fftw bindings to calculate the spwd in parallel.